|

 brackets and bolted them on.
 Click here

-once to download the excel spreadsheet showing the values and profile that I used
+once to download the excel spreadsheet showing the values and profile that I

-for the rudder blade.
-You can then open the excel file in your downloads (top right of Firefox or Opera browsers).
+used for the rudder blade.
+You can then open the excel file in your downloads

 |